-- 1. Intake Application: The Department does not have a required form to screen households, but we make this form available for that purpose.
+- 1. Intake Application: The Department does not have a required form to screen households, but we make a sample form available for that purpose.
 It is required that households be screened for household composition, income and assets.
 Applicants must complete all blanks on the application and answer all questions.
 Any lines left intentionally blank should be marked with "none" or "n/a."
-The application must be signed and dated by all adult household members, using the date that the form is actually completed. - 2.
+The application must be signed and dated by all adult household members, using the date that the form is actually completed.
+If you use the Texas Apartment Association (TAA) Rental Application, be aware that it does not include all requirements, but they have a "Supplemental Rental Application for Units Under Government Regulated Affordable Housing Programs" that includes the additional requirements. - 2.
 Verify Income: Each source of income and asset must be documented for every adult household member based upon the information disclosed on the application.
 There are multiple methods: - a.
 First hand verifications: Paystubs or payroll print-outs that show gross income.
 If you choose this method, ensure that you consistently collect a specified number of consecutive check stubs as defined in your management plan; - b.
 Employment Verification Form: Part 1 must be completed by you and signed by the tenant.
 Part 2 must be completed by the employer.
 To prevent fraud, you must submit the form directly to the employer and must not allow the tenant to handle it.
 You should ensure that the person completing the employer portion has authority to do so and has access to all applicable information in order to verify the employment income.
 If you receive the verification via mail, retain the envelope.
 If you receive it via fax, ensure that the fax stamp is on it; - c.
 Verification of non-employment income: You must obtain verifications for all other income sources, such as child support, social security, and/or unemployment benefits; - d.
 Telephone Verifications: these are acceptable only for clarifying discrepancies and cannot be used as primary form of verification.
 Include your name, the date, the name of the person with whom you spoke, and your signature; - e.
 Certification of Zero Income: If an adult household member does not report any sources of income on the application, this form can be used to document thorough screening and to document the source of funds used to pay for rent, utilities, and/or other necessities.